Chiral $Z^\prime$ in FASER, FASER2, DUNE, and ILC beam dump experiments: Results and discussions

 where BR$(Z' \to X)_{\tt DC}$ stands for the branching fraction of the decay $Z' \to X$ calculated by \texttt{DARKCAST}, and

 with $x_{e,V}^\prime = (x_{e,L}^\prime + x_{e,R}^\prime)/2$.
 For the calculations of the expected numbers of the signal events, we use \texttt{FORESEE} package~\cite{Kling:2021fwx}.

 We show the limits and sensitivity regions on the $m_{Z^\prime}^{}$-$g_X^{}$ plane for $x_H^{} = -2, -1, -0.5, 0, 0.5, 1$, and $2$ and $x_\Phi^{}=1$ in Figs.~\ref{fig:xH-}, \ref{fig:xH0}, and \ref{fig:xH+}, respectively, as illustrating examples.
 The horizontal and vertical axes are the $Z'$ mass and gauge coupling constant, respectively.
 The boundaries of the bound and sensitivity regions correspond to $N_{95\%}$ events.
 Moreover, we also show the constraints from SN1987A, which gives bounds almost in the same mass range of $Z^\prime$ from experiments for long-lived particle search.
 We find the beam dump experiments have sensitivities around $0.01\,{\rm GeV} \lesssim m_{Z'}^{} \lesssim 1\,{\rm GeV}$ and $10^{-8} \lesssim g_X^{} \lesssim 10^{-4}$.
 Particularly, for the lighter $Z'$ mass region than mesons, especially $\pi^0$, the chiral $Z'$ gauge bosons are dominantly produced by rare meson decay.
 Therefore, the bounds from proton beam dump experiments become weaker around $m_{Z'}^{} \simeq 100\,{\rm MeV}$.
 For the E137 and ILC beam dump experiments, there are protrusions around $m_{Z'} \sim \mathcal{O}(100)$\,MeV.
 This behavior comes from the enhancement of the $Z'$ production cross section by pair annihilation process.
+For FASER, there are island-shape regions around $m_{Z'}^{} \simeq 0.7$\,GeV.
+This behavior results from the enhancement of the electromagnetic form factor of nucleons in Eq.~\eqref{eq:num_p-brem}.